Baird Financial Group Inc. Increases Stake in Moody’s Co. (NYSE:MCO)

 Baird Financial Group Inc. boosted its position in shares of Moody’s Co.
-(NYSE:MCO) by 4.0% in the first quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 6,202 shares of the business services provider’s stock after buying an additional 236 shares during the quarter.
-Baird Financial Group Inc.’s holdings in Moody’s were worth $1,852,000 as of its most recent filing with the Securities & Exchange Commission.
+(NYSE:MCO) by 4.0% during the 1st quarter, according to its most recent 13F filing with the SEC.
+The fund owned 6,202 shares of the business services provider’s stock after purchasing an additional 236 shares during the quarter.
+Baird Financial Group Inc.’s holdings in Moody’s were worth $1,852,000 at the end of the most recent reporting period.

-Other large investors have also recently bought and sold shares of the company.
-Norges Bank bought a new position in Moody’s in the 4th quarter worth $445,792,000.
-Flossbach Von Storch AG raised its holdings in Moody’s by 103.2% in the 1st quarter.
-Flossbach Von Storch AG now owns 1,389,369 shares of the business services provider’s stock worth $414,879,000 after purchasing an additional 705,790 shares in the last quarter.
-Viking Global Investors LP raised its holdings in Moody’s by 26.6% in the 4th quarter.
-Viking Global Investors LP now owns 1,645,420 shares of the business services provider’s stock worth $477,567,000 after purchasing an additional 345,707 shares in the last quarter.
-Alliancebernstein L.P. grew its position in shares of Moody’s by 37.8% in the 1st quarter.
-Alliancebernstein L.P. now owns 1,257,456 shares of the business services provider’s stock worth $375,489,000 after buying an additional 344,695 shares during the period.
-Finally, Healthcare of Ontario Pension Plan Trust Fund grew its position in shares of Moody’s by 219.9% in the 4th quarter.
-Healthcare of Ontario Pension Plan Trust Fund now owns 303,304 shares of the business services provider’s stock worth $88,031,000 after buying an additional 208,481 shares during the period.
-Institutional investors own 89.85% of the company’s stock.
+A number of other hedge funds have also recently made changes to their positions in the stock.
+American National Bank grew its position in Moody’s by 19.4% during the 1st quarter.
+American National Bank now owns 197 shares of the business services provider’s stock valued at $59,000 after purchasing an additional 32 shares during the last quarter.
+Federated Hermes Inc. boosted its holdings in shares of Moody’s by 2.7% during the 4th quarter.
+Federated Hermes Inc. now owns 1,459 shares of the business services provider’s stock valued at $423,000 after acquiring an additional 38 shares during the last quarter.
+Glassman Wealth Services boosted its holdings in shares of Moody’s by 40.4% during the 1st quarter.
+Glassman Wealth Services now owns 132 shares of the business services provider’s stock valued at $39,000 after acquiring an additional 38 shares during the last quarter.
+MAI Capital Management boosted its holdings in shares of Moody’s by 2.5% during the 1st quarter.
+MAI Capital Management now owns 1,549 shares of the business services provider’s stock valued at $463,000 after acquiring an additional 38 shares during the last quarter.
+Finally, Exchange Capital Management Inc. boosted its holdings in shares of Moody’s by 1.1% during the 1st quarter.
+Exchange Capital Management Inc. now owns 3,708 shares of the business services provider’s stock valued at $1,107,000 after acquiring an additional 40 shares during the last quarter.
+89.85% of the stock is currently owned by institutional investors.

-A number of analysts have recently weighed in on MCO shares.
-Morgan Stanley upped their target price on shares of Moody’s from $301.00 to $322.00 and gave the stock an “equal weight” rating in a research report on Thursday, April 29th.
-Stifel Nicolaus upped their target price on shares of Moody’s from $296.00 to $322.00 and gave the stock a “hold” rating in a research report on Friday, April 9th.
-Argus increased their price objective on shares of Moody’s from $325.00 to $375.00 and gave the company a “buy” rating in a research report on Wednesday, May 5th.
-Deutsche Bank Aktiengesellschaft increased their price objective on shares of Moody’s from $315.00 to $325.00 and gave the company a “hold” rating in a research report on Thursday, April 29th.
-Finally, Raymond James raised shares of Moody’s from a “market perform” rating to an “outperform” rating and set a $337.00 price objective on the stock in a research report on Thursday, April 1st.
-Three analysts have rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
-The company currently has an average rating of “Buy” and an average price target of $332.67.
+MCO has been the topic of a number of recent analyst reports.
+Argus raised their price target on shares of Moody’s from $325.00 to $375.00 and gave the company a “buy” rating in a report on Wednesday, May 5th.
+Morgan Stanley increased their price objective on shares of Moody’s from $301.00 to $322.00 and gave the stock an “equal weight” rating in a research note on Thursday, April 29th.
+Oppenheimer increased their price objective on shares of Moody’s from $337.00 to $357.00 and gave the stock an “outperform” rating in a research note on Thursday, April 29th.
+Raymond James upgraded shares of Moody’s from a “market perform” rating to an “outperform” rating and set a $337.00 price objective on the stock in a research note on Thursday, April 1st.
+Finally, Deutsche Bank Aktiengesellschaft increased their price objective on shares of Moody’s from $315.00 to $325.00 and gave the stock a “hold” rating in a research note on Thursday, April 29th.
+Three equities research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
+The company currently has an average rating of “Buy” and a consensus price target of $332.67.

 Moody’s (NYSE:MCO) last released its earnings results on Wednesday, April 28th.
-The business services provider reported $4.06 EPS for the quarter, topping analysts’ consensus estimates of $2.80 by $1.26.
-Moody’s had a net margin of 35.66% and a return on equity of 125.60%.
-The company had revenue of $1.60 billion for the quarter, compared to analysts’ expectations of $1.39 billion.
-During the same quarter last year, the business earned $2.73 EPS.
-The firm’s revenue was up 24.0% compared to the same quarter last year.
-Equities analysts forecast that Moody’s Co. will post 11.33 earnings per share for the current year.
+The business services provider reported $4.06 earnings per share for the quarter, topping the consensus estimate of $2.80 by $1.26.
+Moody’s had a return on equity of 125.60% and a net margin of 35.66%.
+The business had revenue of $1.60 billion during the quarter, compared to the consensus estimate of $1.39 billion.
+During the same period last year, the company earned $2.73 earnings per share.
+The business’s revenue for the quarter was up 24.0% compared to the same quarter last year.
+On average, analysts forecast that Moody’s Co. will post 11.33 EPS for the current fiscal year.

-The company also recently announced a quarterly dividend, which was paid on Thursday, June 10th.
-Shareholders of record on Thursday, May 20th were paid a dividend of $0.62 per share.
-This represents a $2.48 dividend on an annualized basis and a yield of 0.68%.
-The ex-dividend date of this dividend was Wednesday, May 19th.
-Moody’s’s payout ratio is 24.43%.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, June 10th.
+Investors of record on Thursday, May 20th were issued a $0.62 dividend.
+The ex-dividend date was Wednesday, May 19th.
+This represents a $2.48 annualized dividend and a dividend yield of 0.68%.
+Moody’s’s payout ratio is currently 24.43%.

-In other news, insider Michael L. West sold 783 shares of Moody’s stock in a transaction that occurred on Tuesday, May 4th.
-The shares were sold at an average price of $329.00, for a total transaction of $257,607.00.
-Following the sale, the insider now owns 7,181 shares in the company, valued at $2,362,549.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, EVP John J. Goggins sold 4,520 shares of Moody’s stock in a transaction that occurred on Thursday, June 3rd.
-The shares were sold at an average price of $334.38, for a total transaction of $1,511,397.60.
-Following the sale, the executive vice president now owns 11,861 shares in the company, valued at approximately $3,966,081.18.
-The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 9,585 shares of company stock worth $3,140,160.
-0.50% of the stock is owned by company insiders.

 About Moody’s